 As far as LED-backlit monitors go, the Samsung Neo G9 offers the best HDR viewing experience with the least amount of blooming.

 On the images of plain backgrounds (mostly white, blue or gray), you may sometimes notice the FALD grid pattern.
 However, it’s negligible most of the time unless you’re focusing on it.
 In games and videos, it’s not noticeable at all.

 There are also some pixel walk/inversion visual artifacts that are characterized as visible horizontal lines when the monitor is displaying certain patterns.
 It varies from unit to unit, but it’s negligible in most cases as you’re not likely to encounter these patterns during regular use.

 You can use local dimming with both HDR and SDR content.

-There is an issue, however, regarding its HDR performance.
 There are two HDR modes: Dynamic and Standard.

 The Samsung S49AG95 has a screen resolution of 5120×1440, which when displayed on its 48.8″ screen results in a high pixel density of 108 PPI (pixels per inch).

 This means that you get plenty of screen real estate as well as sharp details and text, without the need to use any scaling.